inhamo/Retail-Ecommerce-Performance-Analysis/README.md

 2. **Premiumization Trend:** Customers shifting toward higher-priced items
 3. **Retention Opportunity:** Only 32% same month and 39.42% month-over-month peak retention rates indicates significant room for improvement

-*The retention visualization highlights both the growth in customer base and the ongoing challenge of keeping customers engaged month-over-month*
+*The retention visualization highlights both the growth in customer base and the ongoing challenge of keeping customers engaged in the same month period*

 ---